ConduitNetwork/docs/integration_guides/Automation/AnsibleTower.rst

     Project
       Select an existing project from the drop down options Playbook
       Select a playbook from the dropdown to be associated with the template.
-Note: |morpheus| doesn't store a local copy of the playbooks visible in Ansible Tower.
+Note: |conduit| doesn't store a local copy of the playbooks visible in Ansible Tower.
 SCM or local path for playbooks should be maintained in Ansible Tower.
 Execute Mode
   Select one of the options from the dropdown
     Limit to instance